segalsh/update-digital-photo-file-name/README.md

 # update-digital-photo-file-name
 Simple python script to extract digital photo EXIF info and rename file accordingly This useful when creating digital album using photo taken with multiple devices.
-It name following timeline easier.
+It makes following timeline easier.

 Usage:
 1. copy the scripts to your digital photo folder